What is NAWCA?

 The Standard Grants Program provides project funds of up to $1,000,000.
 Standard grants have a rigorous application process and applicants should start well ahead of the two annual application deadlines.
 The Small Grants Program provides project funds up to $100,000.
 It has a strong emphasis on new partnerships and, when appropriate, may be used as a stepping stone to a Standard NAWCA.
 Both grant programs have a minimum match requirement of 1:1 federal to non-federal funds.

 NAWCA conservation partnerships have conserved 33.4 million acres of habitat across North America.
-Pacific Birds works closely with the NAWCA program on assessment of programs and scoring of benefits to birds.
+Pacific Birds works closely with the NAWCA program to assess proposed projects for their contributions to Joint Venture and NAWCA priorities.
 Please contact us prior to submitting an application.

 Is NAWCA a good fit for your project?